-- 44. In applying the criteria selected, the first step is to do the following: - a.
+46. In applying the criteria selected, the first step is to do the following:

+- a.
 Analyse aggregate public spending and the budget deficit for consistency with the government's macroeconomic framework. - b.
-Analyse the allocations across sectors for their consistency with the development goals of economic restructuring, export development, growth, job creation, poverty reduction, and debt management. - c.
+Analyse the allocations across sectors for their consistency with the development goals of government, including economic restructuring, export development, growth, job creation, poverty reduction, and debt management.
+This is the analysis of the allocative efficiency of the expenditures. - c.
 Analyse the allocations within the sector of interest for the consistency with the development goals. - d.
 Analyse market failure in the sector of interest to determine the extent to which it influences expenditure performance, and to determine its implications for the comparative roles of the public and private sectors in the financing and provision of economic infrastructure and social programs. - e.
-Analyse the impact of the sector's main public programs on the poor and vulnerable, with specific attention to their incidence (who benefits) and total costs.
+Analyse the impact of the sector's main public programs on the poor and vulnerable, with specific attention to their incidence (who benefits) and total costs. - f.

-- f.
 Analyse the budgetary institutions and processes of the sector, to determine the extent to which they promote transparency and fiscal discipline in procurement, equity, and therefore economy. - g.
 Analyse the inputs purchased by the allocations of the sector, with respect to wages, goods and services, minor equipment and materials, social programs, and capital spending, and the outputs produced, to determine if efficiency is promoted. - h.
 Analyse the allocations to capital and recurrent spending, and to activities (programs) and agencies, and the outcomes of the spending, to determine their effectiveness.

-Outcomes should include equity in distribution of

-Box 2-3: The Algebra of Apparent

-the benefits.

-45. The outcome of this step should be a set of rated expenditure classes, agencies, or activities that are candidates for savings and reprioritization.
+Outcomes should include equity in distribution of the benefits. - 47.
+The outcome of this step should be a set of rated expenditure classes, agencies, or activities that are candidates for savings and reprioritization.
 Where possible, numerical indicators should be used, since this makes it straightforward to choose the candidates for cutting or to utilize savings.
+Methods of efficiency analysis in Annex 7 can assist in this effort.
 However, depending on the information available, qualitative evaluation may be all that is possible and should be done where necessary.

-46. Indeed, it is important to emphasize that if quantitative data are not available, the analysis of efficiency and effectiveness can be qualitative.
-In particular the analysis can be replaced by more thorough analysis of economy.
+The methods emphasize the importance of micro data to a PER. - 48.
+Indeed, it is important to emphasize that if quantitative data are not available, the analysis of efficiency and effectiveness can be qualitative.
+In particular, the analysis can be replaced by more thorough analysis of economy.
 If spending is not disciplined or economical, it is unlikely to be efficient or effective.

+&lt;sup>15 The underlying idea is that expenditures are allocated efficiently to the extent that they deliver what the population demands and government represents the population in this context.

+&lt;sup>16 Here, efficiency refers to technical and scale efficiency, not to allocative efficiency.
+Technical efficiency refers to the ratio of actual to potential output.
+Scale efficiency refers to the extent to which the chosen level of output enables productivity to rise to its maximum possible level or long-run unit cost to fall to its lowest possible level.